Skip to main content

 Delete a case view

-Deleting a view does not delete the view groups that the view is included in.
+Deleting a view does not delete the view group that the view is included in.

 Steps: